Preparing For Your Bid Presentation

 This is really the make-or-break point in the bid process, so it's crucial that you leave your client convinced that you’re right for their needs.

 This isn’t just about how you present, it’s about what you're presenting.
 Don't make the mistake of rereading the proposal to your client, you now need to prove to them the value of your organisation.

 We understand it can be difficult to present a bid, so we’ve put together some tips to help you win over your client.

 5 Top Tips for a Winning Bid Presentation

 1. Basic preparation will go a long way

-Turning up at the wrong location, not knowing who you’re presenting to and scampering around trying to find a HDMI cable all show a lack of preparation.
-This will not only ruin your presentation, it’ll show a lack of commitment to the project and client.
+Turning up at the wrong location, not knowing who you’re presenting to and scampering around trying to find an HDMI cable all show a lack of preparation.
+This will not only ruin your presentation, but it’ll also show a lack of commitment to the project and client.

 Want to open your presentation with impact?
-Here's the most effective ways to open a presentation.
+Here are the most effective ways to open a presentation.

 2. Present the right content